GlassBricks/typed-factorio/README.md

 Complete and featureful typescript definitions for the Factorio modding lua API, for use with [TypescriptToLua](https://typescripttolua.github.io/).

-This project aims to provide type definitions are as complete as possible.
+This project aims to provide type definitions that are as complete as possible.
-The generator uses both the Factorio api docs JSON and manually defined additions.

 ## Installation

 To use in your [TypescriptToLua](https://typescripttolua.github.io/) project:

-1. Install this package: `npm install typed-factorio`
+1. Install this package: `npm install --save-dev typed-factorio`

-   - Note: When types are updated for a new factorio version, you will need to update this package.
+   > Note: When types are updated for a new factorio version, you will need to update this package.

-2. Add types for the [stages](https://lua-api.factorio.com/1.1.89/index.html) used to `tsconfig.json > compilerOptions > types`.
+2. Add types for the [Factorio stages](https://lua-api.factorio.com/latest) used to your `tsconfig.json` under `compilerOptions > types`.
    The available stages are `"typed-factorio/settings"`, `"typed-factorio/prototype"`, and `"typed-factorio/runtime"`.

 Example: